August 2026 | Accra, Ghana

 September 2024 | Global Book Alliance

 To celebrate International Literacy Day, the Global Book Alliance hosted a high-level event focused on closing the "global book gap."
-Dr. Jeongmin Lee joined experts from the World Bank, USAID, and UNICEF to discuss how sustainable book supply chains and the availability of teaching and learning materials (TLMs) directly impact literacy development in underserved communities.
+I joined experts from the World Bank, USAID, and UNICEF to discuss how sustainable book supply chains and the availability of teaching and learning materials (TLMs) directly impact literacy development in underserved communities.

 June 2024 | Rwanda Ministry of Education - USAID

-As the Principal Investigator for the multi-country LIBROS study (Learning to Improve Book Resource Operational Systems), Dr. Lee co-hosted this national event to translate LIBROS study findings into operational reform for the Rwanda Basic Education Board.
-The convening brought together government officials, development partners, and publishers to address book supply chain bottlenecks.
-By facilitating a direct technical exchange between Rwandan officials and Cambodian research teams, the event drove immediate South-South policy learning and cross-country implementation strategies.
+As Principal Investigator of the multi-country book supply chain study, I co-hosted a national convening to translate evidence into operational reform for the Rwanda Basic Education Board.
+The event brought together government officials, development partners, and publishers to address textbook supply chain bottlenecks.
+By linking Rwandan policymakers with Cambodian research teams, the convening enabled South–South learning and informed concrete implementation strategies.

 Conference Presentations